crumblingstatue/FloweysTimeMachine/research/savefile.md

  487 | Hotland genocide 0->1
  524 | If it's 12, Toriel will intervene in Asgore battle, and you can get pacifist ending.
  527 | Waterfall genocide 0->-1
- 543 | Gets increased by varying values as you are making progress in the tutorial dungeon.
+ 543 | Gets increased by varying values as you are making progress in the ruins.
 Possibly Toriel event marker.
 25 when you killed toriel.
 47 in snowdin spaghetti.
 Hmm.
  546 | Player has cellphone.
  547 | `232->235` if nobody came.
 235->-999 waterfall genocide
  548 | Room the player is located in.
 See the `main.js` for a list of rooms.